Clinical trials can offer hope for many people and may help researchers find better treatments for others in the future.

 - Site staff adhere to protocol requirements, sponsor’s development procedures (DPs) and ICH guidelines

 - Clinical supplies are stored and dispensed, per protocol

 - Regulatory file documents are accurate and maintained per ICH guidelines and sponsor’s DPs

-- Source documentation, including drug accountability logs, is maintained per ALCOA (attributable, legible, contemporaneous, original and accurate) guidelines
+- Source documentation, including drug accountability logs, is maintained per Attributable, Legible, Contemporaneous, Original, Accurate and Complete (ALCOAC) guidelines

 - Subject safety is maintained through review of source documentation, including drug accountability logs

 - Data reported to the sponsor are accurate and reported per sponsor requirements

 Protecting personal health information

 We are a member of the International Pharmaceutical & Medical Device Privacy Consortium (IPMPC), an association of research-based pharmaceutical companies formed in 2002 that has worldwide responsibility for the protection of personal health information and other types of personal data.
 We have been actively involved in the IPMPC since 2006, in order to engage in a constructive dialogue with European data-protection authorities and other regulators on privacy standards for biomedical research.

 Our company’s primary clinical trial operating model includes the use of contract research organizations (CROs) on a limited basis.
 The use of CROs is generally reserved for circumstances such as: